What is Product Management?

 Marketing Analytics Tools

 In order to create a successful product, you need good product marketing.
+SaaS businesses for instance, usually invest in SaaS link building, social media and email marketing to promote their products.
 And product marketing strategy is usually driven by all the marketing analytics tools – both those that are focused purely on data and those that are approaching marketing in a more behavioral way.

 Many product management teams have separate positions that are working on product marketing, but every Product Manager should have at least basic knowledge and understanding of marketing.
 Remember that you’re looking at marketing-oriented data in a completely different way than marketers.
 That’s why it’s always worth it to spend some time, at least once a few weeks, with marketing tools like Google Analytics or Hotjar.
 They might inspire you to adjust some parts of your product or to at least rethink them because you will notice that users are spending more time doing something than the UX team has initially thought they will.